Ariana Grande: 2018–2019: Thank U, Next

-Grande's second single from Thank U, Next, "7 Rings", was released on January 18, 2019, and debuted at number one on the Billboard Hot 100 for the week of February 2, becoming her second single in a row (and overall) to top the charts.
+Grande's second single from Thank U, Next, "7 Rings", was released on January 18, 2019, and debuted at number one on the Billboard Hot 100 issue dated February 2, becoming her second single in a row (and overall) to top the charts.
 It made Grande the third female artist with multiple number-one debuts after Mariah Carey (3) and Britney Spears (2) and fifth artist overall after Justin Bieber and Drake.
-The song broke several streaming and recording industry records.
-Spending eight non-consecutive weeks at number one, it became Grande's most successful song on the chart and one of the best selling singles worldwide.
+Spending eight non-consecutive weeks at the summit, it became Grande's most successful song on the chart and was certified diamond in the US.
+"7 Rings" became 2019's fifth-best-selling song globally, and one of the best-selling digital singles worldwide.
 Thank U, Next was released on February 8, 2019, and debuted at number one on the Billboard 200 while receiving acclaim from critics.
-It broke the records for the largest streaming week for a pop album and for a female album in the United States with 307 million on-demand streams.
+The album garnered Grande's largest sales week of all time in the United States (360,000 album-equivalent units).
+Her fourth number-one album, and second in less than six months, it marked the shortest gap between number-one albums for a woman at the time.
+Thank U, Next broke records for the largest streaming week for a pop album and for a female album in the US, with 307 million on-demand streams.
+At the time, it was the only non-hip hop title among the twenty largest US album streaming weeks, at number eight.
+The album also achieved the largest streaming week by a female artist in Canada and the United Kingdom.
+In June 2020, Thank U, Next was certified double platinum by the RIAA.